mars-planet/mars_city/servers/webplotter/doc/setup.rst

 If the values stop being updated, verify that the server is still running and then try to refresh the page.

+If the plotting is slowing down the browser/pc, try to select a longer update interval or a smaller number of displayed values.